 Samoa Cupcakes with Easy Dulce de Leche Buttercream

-Inspired by the Girl Scout Cookie, Samoa Cupcakes feature an Easy Dulce de Leche Buttercream, toasted coconut, and chocolate stripes!
+Inspired by the Girl Scout Cookie, Samoa Cupcakes with Easy Dulce de Leche Buttercream are topped with toasted coconut, and chocolate stripes!
 This recipe can easily be made gluten free.

 After I made the Samoa Bundt Cake, I started thinking about other versions of the cake that would incorporate the delicious dulce de leche buttercream and toasted coconut combination.
 Since then, I’ve been wanting to make Samoa Cupcakes and finally decided it was time.

 The last time I made the Samoa Bundt Cake, I used my favorite chocolate cake recipe and swapped the all purpose flour for Bob’s Red Mill Gluten Free 1 to 1 Baking Flour.
 This cake is the BEST homemade chocolate cake, likely the best chocolate cake period, that I’ve ever had.